rkenyon1969/ozp-center/README.md

 Center UI built on [React](http://facebook.github.io/react/), [Gulp](http://gulpjs.com/) and [Webpack](http://webpack.github.io/).

 ## Prerequisites
 Install Node.js and npm.
 Head over to [the Node.js website](http://nodejs.org/) if you need to do that.
-Next, install Bower and Gulp, you might need to run them as sudo.
+Next, install Gulp, you might need to run them as sudo.
 ```
-npm install -g gulp bower
+npm install -g gulp
 ```

 ## Setup